plamola/ocr-joplin-notes/README.md

 OCR Joplin notes
 ========================

-This scrip will try to add OCR data, and possibly a preview image, to notes in Joplin.
+This script will try to add OCR data, and possibly a preview image, to notes in Joplin.
 It will only work on notes with a tag, which must be specified on startup.

 ### Use cases
 #### 1. As a Joplin user, I want to be able to search for any text, whether it is in the note itself, or in an attachment.